beliyugnetatel/UE5-Stamina-Implementation/README.md

 # UE5-Stamina-Implementation
 Basic Stamina system implementaion using blueprints in Unreal Engine 5

+Note: These methods may be suitable only for small indie projects and may not be appropriate for large-scale or professional projects.

 # Basic Structure
 This simple stamina logic was made by creating a Blueprint Class: